DeepakKumarDKN/Deepak-Kumar-Nayak/README.md

 - 👨‍💻 All of my projects are available at [https://app.netlify.com/user/settings](https://app.netlify.com/user/settings)

-- 📝 Link For The Articles I have Writtem [https://hashnode.com/@DeepakNayak](https://hashnode.com/@DeepakNayak)
+- 📝 Link For The Articles I have Written [https://hashnode.com/@DeepakNayak](https://hashnode.com/@DeepakNayak)

 - 📫 How to reach me **deepaknnayak34@gmail.com**